 Alan Warren and the children of British Battalion second in command (and at times commander) George Fletcher at the British battalion memorial on Hill 705

 In a nutshell, I arrange tours at almost anytime if people contact me.
-Each tour can be as short as half a day in Barcelona, to long weekends on the Ebro or further afield.Each bespoke tour is made up for especially for the client according to their interest and knowledge. they rarely are the same, and often involve nee and exciting discoveries on the way!
+Each tour can be as short as half a day in Barcelona or Madrid, to long weekends on the Ebro or further afield.Each bespoke tour is made up for especially for the client according to their interest and knowledge. they rarely are the same, and often involve nee and exciting discoveries on the way!